Tight Mixed-Integer Optimization Formulations for Prescriptive Trees: Preliminaries

-The upper bounds and lower bounds associated with each leaf are defined by a hierarchy of axis-aligned splits.
-We use the often-used convention that the splits in the tree are of the form $w_i \leq \theta$ \citep{scikit-learn}.
+A hierarchy of axis-aligned splits defines the upper bounds and lower bounds associated with each leaf, each of which is on a single variable, i.e., $w_i \leq \theta$.
 These splits define the tree and partition the feature space into leaves.
-We denote $\textbf{splits}(t)$ as the set of splits corresponding to tree $t \in T$, $\textbf{left}(s)$ as the set of leaves to the left of split $s$ in the tree (i.e., those that satisfy the split condition $w_i \leq \theta$), and $\textbf{right}(s)$ as the set of leaves to the right for which $w_i > \theta$.
-The upper bounds $u_{il}$ are defined by the threshold of the left splits that lead to the leaf, while the lower bounds $b_{il}$ are defined by the thresholds of the right splits.
-In the case where there are multiple axis-aligned splits along a dimension leading to a leaf (i.e., $w_1 \leq 5$ then $w_1 \leq 2$), the upper bound will be the minimum of all less than splits, while the lower bound will be the maximum.
+We denote $\textbf{splits}(t)$ as the set of splits corresponding to tree $t \in T$, $\textbf{left}(s)$ as the set of leaves to the left of split $s$ in the tree (i.e., those that satisfy the split condition $w_i \leq \theta$), and $\textbf{right}(s)$ as the set of leaves to the right for which $w_i \geq \theta$.
+The upper bounds $u_{li}$ are defined by the threshold of the left splits that lead to the leaf, while the lower bounds $b_{li}$ are defined by the thresholds of the right splits.\footnote{ We note that our definition of a leaf differs slightly from the standard definition of a leaf used in a decision tree, where there is typically a strict inequality associated with a threshold (i.e., the lower bound leaf would be defined by $w_i > \theta$).
+We use our definition ($w_i \geq \theta$) due to the inability of mixed integer optimization to model open sets.
+As such, if there is a vector precisely at the threshold $w_i = \theta$, it could be in either leaf, but when maximized/minimized in an optimization context, $\bm{w}$ will end up being in the leaf with the higher/lower predicted outcome.} In the case where there are multiple axis-aligned splits along a dimension leading to a leaf (i.e., $w_1 \leq 5$ then $w_1 \leq 2$), the upper bound will be the minimum of all less than splits, while the lower bound will be the maximum.
 When there are no splits on a feature, the upper and lower bounds on the leaf are the upper and lower bounds on the feature vector.